-Tree nuts (e.g. cashews, peanuts, almonds, walnuts and pecan) Sesame, Wheat, Eggs, Dairy, Cow's milk, Soy, Whey, Fish and Shellfish, Kiwi, Banana, Strawberry, Avocado, Pineapple and certain insect Stings (particularly bee stings). - The anaphylaxis action plan will be reviewed regularly, and the information kept up to date.
-Families will inform the centre if there are any changes to the child's condition or to the action plan. - All anaphylaxis action plans will be displayed in the best possible location in the centre. - All staff will be aware of any child at risk of severe allergy within the service, and the associated allergen. - All relief staff and volunteers will be informed of any anaphylaxis action plans upon initial employment. - At least one staff member on duty will be trained on how to use an Epi-pen.
-Additionally, staff will receive regular refresher training in regard to anaphylaxis policy and procedures. - All staff will be aware of the need to treat children's allergy information sensitively and confidentially. - The child's medication will be kept either in the aftercare office in the medical pouch or in their bag outside on the verandah in an allocated locker with their name clearly displayed.
+- Action Plans need to be kept up to date.
+If there are changes to a child's condition a new plan must be provided.
+If there is no expiry date on the child's Action plan, families will be asked to provide a new plan every two years. - All anaphylaxis action plans will be displayed in the best possible location in the Centre.
+(Located in the office at the Main aftercare building and the Aftercare Office at the Preschool) - All staff will be aware of any child at risk of severe allergy within the service, and the associated allergen. - All relief staff and volunteers will be informed of any anaphylaxis action plans upon initial employment. - At least one staff member on duty will be trained on how to use an Epi-pen/Ana pen.
+Additionally, staff will receive regular refresher training in regard to anaphylaxis policy and procedures.

+All staff will be aware of the need to treat children's allergy information sensitively and confidentially.